tsilva/curriculum-vitae/README.md

 - **Platforms:** Web
 - **Technologies:** React, Redux, Redux Saga, PHP, JavaScript

-Arcade Maker was an extension to the Block IDE, made as an attempt to provide a simpler entry point into game development where kids could develop and publish games without being forced to do any coding.
+Arcade Maker was an extension to the Block IDE, designed to offer a simpler entry point into game development, allowing kids to create and publish games without needing to code.

-This extension allows declaratively specifying configuration variables, how they bind to the game code, as well as define the controls available in the user interface to modify those variables.
-Along with some other upgrades provided by this extension, developers are able to create new game templates that can be remixed by the end-user without having to touch any code.
+This extension enabled developers to declaratively specify configuration variables, bind them to game code, and define controls in the user interface for modifying these variables.
+With these features and additional upgrades, developers could create new game templates that users could remix without touching any code.

-My role was to architect the solution, develop the core features, and coordinate of the other Software Developer and the Game Design team who developed the game templates.
+My role involved architecting the solution, developing core features, and coordinating with a Software Developer and the Game Design team responsible for creating the game templates.

 - [Gallery](https://photos.app.goo.gl/ZKss72chsSgrfSMfA)
 - [Fashion Designer](https://www.tynker.com/block-ide?type=arcade&p=63f90df1218b2c5338740c8d)